albertattard/presentation-layered-jar/2020-08-18-presentation-remote-meetup.md

 # How does this work with docker?

-- We can take advantage of multi-stage docker builds
+- We can take advantage of multistage docker builds

   ```Dockerfile
   FROM adoptopenjdk:8u252-b09-jre-hotspot-bionic as builder